LivingLogic/LivingLogic.Python.aplora/INSTALL.rst

 	$ python setup.py install

 This will copy aplora.py to ``/usr/local/bin``.
-If you want to install the script somewhere else you can use the :optione:`--install-scripts` option.
+If you want to install the script somewhere else you can use the :option:`--install-scripts` option.

 There is no Windows binary.